napsugarinf/SaquAPI_FrontEnd/README.md

 # SaquAPIFrontEnd
 The repository contains the FrontEnd part of the SauAPI Project.
 The project aims to help to record the watermeter position of each room in each month at SAPIENTIA EMTE Boarding School.
-This project's frontend was created with the help of Angular ( https://angular.io ), a platform for building mobile and desktop web applications.
+This project's frontend was created with the help of Angular ( https://angular.io ), a platform for building mobile and desktop web applications, npm, a package manager for the JavaScript programming language maintained by npm, the default package manager for the JavaScript runtime environment Node.js.
 As the programming language, the code is written in Typescript ( https://www.typescriptlang.org/ ).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.
 Later we updated it to Angular CLI : 14.2.9.